DWSec/DWPriv/README.md

-# DarkTrace
+# DWTrace
-DarkTrace is a tool designed to evaluate the privacy of Android applications and is aimed at gaining a better understanding of Android permissions in general.
+DWTrace is a tool designed to evaluate the privacy of Android applications and is aimed at gaining a better understanding of Android permissions in general.
 We have a  writeup on our research blog about why we developed the tool; it also included an example scenario of analysing the COVID-19 contact tracing apps: [link]().

 ![usage example](media/../readme_media/terminal_example.gif)